shader-slang/spec/proposals/042-ray-tracing-api.md

 On Metal, `TraceProgramDescriptor<ProgramLayout>` lowers to the physical resources needed by the selected Metal traversal path.
-For the general function-buffer path, that means a function buffer plus generated user data, matching the Metal panel in Figure 6.
-Host code binds those physical Metal resources to the opaque Slang descriptor and uses reflection of `ProgramLayout` to populate the custom intersection functions, record data, generated slot maps, bindless resources, and callable visible-function-table values.
+For the general function-buffer path, that means a function buffer plus generated descriptor-side data and visible-function tables, matching the Metal panel in Figure 6.
+Host code binds those physical Metal resources to the opaque Slang descriptor and uses reflection of `ProgramLayout` to populate the custom intersection functions, record data, generated slot maps, bindless resources, Miss and ClosestHit visible-function entries, and callable visible-function-table values.

 On D3D and Vulkan, `TraceProgramDescriptor<ProgramLayout>` does not need to lower to a shader-visible